Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

-According to PsychCentral, many people show signs of this condition in childhood.
+Many people show signs of this condition in childhood.
+Some signs are:

-- Irrational reactions such as irritation or anger to certain sounds made when drinking or eating, tapping sounds, dripping water, or heavy breathing
+- Irrational reactions such as irritation or anger when sounds are made such as when drinking or eating, tapping sounds, or heavy breathing

-- Become enraged at eating sounds such as slurping or chewing noisily or with a mouth open
+- Becoming enraged at eating sounds such as slurping or chewing noisily or with a mouth open

-- Become anxious in situations with potential triggers
+- Becoming anxious in situations with potential triggers

-Symptoms of misophonia can start with a few symptoms that increase as people grow older.
-Emotional reactions can be discomfort, disgust, annoyance, crying, rage, or panic, ranging from mild to extreme.
+Signs of misophonia can start with a few symptoms that increase as people grow older.
+Emotional reactions can be discomfort, anxiety, disgust, annoyance, crying, rage, or panic, ranging from mild to extreme.

 Ways to Manage Misophonia

-Reminding myself that I have a condition: I take comfort in the fact that my reactions to sounds are a result of a condition with a name, and not personal weakness or poor mental health.
-This helps me to let go of guilt and shame that I could not resist giving a person an angry look for making triggering sounds.
+I take comfort in the fact that my reactions to sounds are because of a condition with a name, not because of my personal weakness or poor mental health.
+This helps me let go of guilt and shame when I could not stop giving the noisemaker an angry look.

-Mindfulness: I prepared myself for occasions that might trigger me by deliberately telling myself to desensitize to sounds.
-This has lessened my emotional reactions to triggers considerably.
-It also helps me control my impulse to make a face and criticize people making the annoying sounds.
+I prepared for occasions that might trigger me by deliberately telling myself to desensitize to sounds.
+This has considerably lessened my negative emotional reactions to triggers.
+It also helps me control my impulse to make a face and criticize the people making the annoying sounds.

-Distraction: I shift my focus to something else, such as a conversation or a nearby object.
-Wearing ear buds and listing to music on a bus or in crowds also can block out triggering sounds.
+When I am triggered, I shift my focus to something else, such as a conversation or a nearby object.
+Wearing earbuds and listening to music on a bus or in crowds can block out annoying triggering sounds.

-Tell people about it: I have told my loved ones about my condition and they try to eat and drink quietly.
-This help me feel safer at home, even though my loved ones sometimes forget.
+I have told my loved ones about my condition, so they try to eat and drink quietly.
+This helps me feel safer at home, even though my loved ones sometimes forget.

-Misophonia is currently not recognized as a medical disorder, and there are no medically proven treatments.
-Fortunately, researchers are investigating this condition and are hopeful that therapies can be developed in the future to treat it.
-In the meantime, I am still working on controlling my emotional reactions to certain sounds.
+Some patients with misophonia have had success with treatments such as auditory distraction (headphones or white noise) and cognitive behavioral therapy.
+Researchers continue to investigate this condition and are hopeful that therapies can be developed in the future to treat it.
+In the meantime, I am working on controlling my emotional reactions to certain sounds.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.